yorgath/orthogram/docs/acknowledge.rst

   library.
 A bit overkill for the simple geometry manipulations Orthogram does, but why reinvent the wheel?

+* `Cassowary`_: Linear constraint solver implemented in pure Python.
-* `svgwrite`_: Orthogram uses this library to write the SVG files.
+  Orthogram uses this to calculate the layout of drawings.

-  Much better than having to use straight XML!
+* `pycairo`_: Python interface to the popular `cairo`_ graphics
+  library.

 * `PyYAML`_: Simple to use, efficient YAML parser.